junxit/us-congress-bills-117/metadata.md

 - 2021-10-27 — Ms. Jackson Lee moved to suspend the rules and pass the bill, as amended.
 - 2021-10-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5940)
 - 2021-10-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5940)
+- 2021-10-28 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.